DrewBanyai/SimpleTwitchPlays/README.md

 ### Instructions
 1) Download and extract the SimpleTwitchPlays folder
 2) Ensure you have Python 3+ installed on your computer
-3) Open MouseAndKeyboardControl.py and set any toggles (inputToggles and keyboardToggles) to False to disable them
+3) Open Keyboard_Mouse_Toggles.py and set any toggles (inputToggles and keyboardToggles) to False to disable them
-4) Open _Twitch_Channel_Details.py and set the values according to the commented instructions within
+4) Open Twitch_Channel_Details.py and set the values according to the commented instructions within
 5) Run _PROGRAM.py
 6) In your channel's Twitch chat, use the keywords to trigger input (only the first command detected is run)

-### Keywords
+### Advanced Keywords (multiple arguments)
 - "move_mouse 100 200" (replace 100 and 200 with whatever X and Y value to move relative to current position)
-- "click"
-- "double_click"
 - "drag 100 200" (replace 100 and 200 with whatever X and Y value to move relative to current position while dragging)
-- "space"
-- "up"
-- "down"
-- "left"
-- "right"
-- "w"
-- "a"
-- "s"
-- "d"
-- "f"
-- "g"
-- "enter"

 ### Caveats
 1) There are a number of games which isolate mouse control at the OS level and therefore this script will not be able to override them.
 Keyboard control seems to work in every game I've tested, but I haven't tested all of them.
 An interesting thing to note is that some games, for example Stardew Valley, restrict click and double_click but not drag... so you can simulate a click in that game by dragging a single pixel and you can simulate a double click by dragging a single pixel twice with a short delay in between.